JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- refactor index a bit and move to ParseRaw or similar
 - specify as much as possible which keys should array and/or which don't.
 Or maybe keep the last item of each nest arrayed and flatten the rest
 - Enable non processed option
 - Make public